THE PROJECT >

 The project's local partnerships >

-CSOs and CBOs: The grassroots community and civil society organizations supported by the project promote citizen engagement in all its forms.
+CSOs and CBOs: The community based and civil society organizations supported by the project promote citizen engagement in all its forms.
 They are particularly solicited to support the implementation of activities in the field, so that they can play their role at the heart of territorial development;

 To learn more discover our brochure - click here